 Because mental health disorders are the most common complication of pregnancy, and there is a shortage of specialty psychiatrists in Wisconsin, The Periscope Project was created to help providers effectively diagnosis and manage the mental health concerns of their perinatal patients.
 Perinatal is the period from pregnancy through one year postpartum.
 By offering real-time provider to provider teleconsultation, education materials and community resource information, The Periscope Project builds provider’s capacity to care for their perinatal patients.

-What is Teleconsultation?
+What is teleconsultation?

 “Teleconsultation” is a way for one health care provider to obtain professional opinion from another health care provider who is not located in the same place.
 Different from telemedicine, teleconsultations are not available directly to patients.
 With a limited number of perinatal psychiatrists in Wisconsin, The Periscope Project gives health care providers a means for discussing perinatal psychiatric disorders with an expert.

-For Health Care Providers only
+For Health Care Providers Only:

-Providers treating pregnant & postpartum patients are invited to enroll through a brief online form.
+Health care providers and professionals treating pregnant & postpartum patients are invited to enroll through a brief online form.

 Sub-specialty perinatal psychiatrists are available to consult with eligible providers weekdays from 8am – 4pm.